Itsaditi19/Hospital-Management-System/README.md

 ## How to Test

 1. Register 2-3 patients with different IDs
-2. Try using same patient ID twice to see warning
-3. Open `patientdata.txt` to see saved data
+2. Open `patientdata.txt` to see saved data
-4. Check if all details are correct
+3. Check if all details are correct

 ## --